 This course will examine the foreign policy of the Russian Federation of the past twenty years.
 As a successor state Russia has inherited both the Soviet Union's clout (nuclear arms, a permanent seat on the U.N.
 Security Council) and Soviet debts—monetary, psychological, and historical.
 What are the conceptual foundations of Russian diplomacy?
 Can we deconstruct Russian nationalism so as to examine its different trends and their impact on foreign policy?
 Do Russian exports of oil and gas define Russian diplomacy, as it is often claimed?
 Is there any pattern in the struggle over resources and their export routes in continental Eurasia?

 Requisite: A previous POSC course.
 Limited to 20 students.
 Fall semester.
-Visiting Professor Pleshakov.2019-20: Offered in Fall 2019
+Visiting Assistant Professor Pleshakov.2021-22: Offered in Fall 2021

 (Offered as POSC 411 and SWAGS 411) Indigenous women are rarely considered actors in world politics.
 Yet from their positions of marginality, they are shaping politics in significant ways.
 This course inter-weaves feminist and Indigenous approaches to suggest the importance of Indigenous women’s political contributions.
 It is an invitation not merely to recognize their achievements but also to understand why they matter to international relations.